Skip to main content

 Qualifications

-• Bachelor's degree plus eight years of work experience with state legislatures, government, public health, public policy or other relevant field.
+• Bachelor's degree, plus two years of work experience with state legislatures, government, public policy or other relevant field.

 • Ability to work in a politically neutral manner and maintain confidentiality when required.

-• Ability to travel by air 10-15 times per year, with most trips being 1-3 nights, as well as work extended hours, possibly evenings and weekends, usually associated with events/travel.
+• Ability to travel by air up to 6 times per year, with most trips being 1-3 nights, as well as work extended hours, possibly evenings and weekends, usually associated with events/travel.

 Work Environment